arvinsim/hugo-theme-arvinsim.com/README.md

 ## License

-hugo-theme-arvinsim.com is licensed under the [ISC License](LICENSE.md)
+hugo-theme-emerald-shadow is licensed under the [ISC License](LICENSE.md)